chickenspaceprogram/chickenspaceprogram/README.md

 As of 28 Sept 2024, all my projects that you can find here are under the MIT License.

+If you know me IRL, you probably know me as Timothy Boose.

 pfp: Image of the Omega Nebula (Messier 17), taken using the [Skynet Robotic Telescope Network](https://skynet.unc.edu/).

 ## Current projects in active development (as of 14 Sept 2024)